If you want a stress-free transportation, here’s a full guide that will teach you how to go to Shinjuku from Haneda Airport easily.

 Most trains and buses operate until late night or midnight only.
 So, in case you won’t catch the last trip, don’t panic because I will also provide an alternative solution.

-Now, it’s time to dive into the 4 transport options that will take you to Shinjuku from Haneda Airport.
+Now, it’s time to dive into the 4 transport options that will take you to Shinjuku from the airport.

-1. Haneda Airport to Shinjuku by Limousine Bus
+1. Getting to Shinjuku from Haneda Airport by Limousine Bus

 Limousine Bus Important Information